-The Bidder as Prime Contractor must have completed at least \$5 million in construction volume within the last 5 years, with at least one project having a contract value of \$500,000, on the following types of projects:
+The Bidder as Prime Contractor must have completed at least \$10 million in construction volume within the last five (5) years, with at least one project having a contract value of \$2,000,000.

-At least one project including excavation and compaction of at least 3,000 cubic yards of soil.
+The Prime Contractor or its subcontractor for the water supply works must have completed two (2) projects constructing potable water supply works with piping and appurtenances within the last ten (10) years.

-The Bidder or its subcontractor must have completed at least three fence construction projects utilizing wrought iron and CMU materials, at least 6 feet in height, and at least 100 feet in length.
+The Bidder or its subcontractor must have completed at least two (2) CMU buildings in the last ten (10) years of at least 500 square feet in size.

-The The Bidder has been engaged in the contracting business, under the present business name for years.
-Experience in work of a nature similar to that covered in the bid extends over a
+The Bidder has been engaged in the contracting business, under the present business name for ten (10) years.
+Experience in work of a nature similar to that covered in the bid extends over a period of ten (10) years.

-per iod of years.

-e bidder, as a d ept as follows contractor, has never failed to s satisfactorily complete a a contract awarded to him,
+The Bidder, as a contractor, has never failed to satisfactorily complete a contract awarded to Bidder, except as follows:

-Prime Contractor shall list the following table for the bid - •
+The Bidder as Prime Contractor shall list projects meeting the Contractor's Experience Qualifications in the following table for the bid to be considered responsive:

 Year Project Location and Contracting Firm/ Agency Contract amount (\$) Provide Name and Telephone Number of Person(s) That Can Be Contacted Regarding Work

--

--

--

--

-•

-•

-Plea ase attach add ditional sheet(s) as needed.
+Please attach additional sheet(s) as needed.

 Bidder

 Signed

 Title

 Date

+Public Works Contractor Registration Number